-Join Scott Onstott for an in-depth discussion in this video Applying dimensional constraints within a block, part of Designing Dynamic Blocks in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Applying dimensional constraints within a block, part of AutoCAD: Designing Dynamic Blocks.

 - In this video, we'll design a dynamic block that uses dimensional constraints.
 Start by drawing a rectangle from some arbitrary location down here and then type 1000 tab, 400 enter.
 Select the rectangle by clicking on it and type B for Block and press enter.
 Let's give this block the name Constrained.
 Pick a point in the lower left corner.
 Choose to Convert this to block and check Open in block editor.